Environmental Policy Internships in California (EPIC)

 - Attend EPIC cohort building events and activities in the summer, as your schedule allows

 - Submit a final project report, complete a program evaluation, and correspond with donor(s) as requested by program staff

-- Debrief with academic mentors at least once
+- Debrief with your academic mentor at least once

 - Attend a de-briefing meeting for the purpose of reflecting upon and evaluating summer experiences

-- Participate in outreach activity to share your experiences and help publicize the program
+- Participate in outreach activities to share your experiences and help publicize the program

 More information about this fellowship opportunity is available through Cardinal Quarter.
 This program is one of more than 500 Cardinal Quarter opportunities through which Stanford students pursue a full-time summer or quarter-long public service experience with Stanford support.
 Check out Stanford University's Cardinal Service site.